CameronLP/uw-wham-mdsplus/README.md

 ### MDSPlus Image
 - This project includes a Dockerfile to build and create an MDSPlus docker image.
 The purpose of the MDSPlus docker image is to simplify the installation and setup of MDSplus to make it easier to get started with learning to use MDSPlus.
+- The MDSplus docker image in this project is built on top of Ubuntu Linux.
+You can look through the Dockerfile to see how MDSplus is installed and configured.
+Many of the installation steps were found using trial and error since the MDSplus documentation is not regularly updated.
+- There is also an [official MDSplus Docker project](https://github.com/MDSplus/Docker) that is built on top of Alpine Linux.
+At the time of writing (August 2023) there were errors running the container
 - Some useful links:
 	- [Official MDSplus Docker project](https://github.com/MDSplus/Docker)
 	- [Introduction to MDSplus using Docker](https://www.sciencedirect.com/science/article/pii/S0920379620306694)

+#### Building the Image

+#### Running the Container

 #### Dockerfile